 Suddenly a gigantic layer of ice that stretches over a mountain slope blocks our way.
 A narrow path leads through the snow to the other side.
 That narrow that oncoming hikers have to wait.
 There is no protection.
 Due to the high frequency of use, the ground resembles a mix of snow, ice and mud.
 I feel my way forward at a snail’s pace.
 Just don’t step wrong and slip away, because on the right the layer of ice falls deep into the valley.
 The thoughts come back to tourists who have had an accident.
 The bird is still circling in the sky as if it knows where it’s worth to wait.
 Fortunately, the section is not very long, and we can safely reach the opposite side.

-The Sedlo Váha is located at an altitude of over 2300 meters and promises an impressive view.
+The Sedlo Váha is located at an altitude of over 2300 meters and promises an impressive view over the High Tatras.
 When we reach the viewpoint, however, fog and dark clouds move over the ridge.
 Sometimes we can’t even see 10 meters away.
 The clouds devour the gigantic mountains and only occasionally let the sun’s rays through.
 Nevertheless, there is something magical about this natural spectacle.
 The tourists in the distance look like dwarfs on their way to their mountain caves.
 So, we sit on the cool boulders and capture the mystical moment for ourselves.

 The way back from Rysy to the valley